hgedia/blog.nil.foundation-hg/_posts/2021-09-30-mina-ethereum-bridge.md

 ## Let me guess - you decided to make it cheaper, right?

 Exactly.
-STARK-based auxiliary proof verification turned out to be too expensive for the task.
+STARK-based auxiliary proof verification turned out to be too expensive for the task as well.
 So we started looking for a different SNARK to be used within the auxiliary proof.

 After a brief discussion, Rank-1 Constraint System-based SNARKs were crossed out as too costy ones as well.
 Even considering some of them were transparent and very promising (e.g. Spartan), which would've brought a nice feature of absence of necessity to trust any set of actors to generate the proof for the Ethereum submittance.
 Imagine if you would be required to trust a group of people who did trusted setup so anyone capable of generating Mina state proof rely on them?
 Too much trust for that.
 That is why SNARK transparency was a non-optional requirement.

 > How much would've R1CS systems usage cost roughly?
 Well, let us calculate that.
 >